-So, we are going to continue our discussions on constraint mechanisms velocity analysis through geometric concepts.
-Later on we will look at analytical velocity analysis and also for robots with open and closed chain configurations.
+So, we are going to continue our discussions on constraint mechanisms, velocity analysis through geometric concepts, later on we will look at analytical velocity analysis and also for robots with open and closed chain configurations.

-In this lecture we are going to discuss the 3R1P chain, using the geometric method of instantaneous center of rotation.
-And we are going to derive analytical relations for the velocity.
+In this lecture, we are going to discuss the 3R1P chain, using the geometric method of instantaneous center of rotation and we are going to derive analytical relations for the velocity.

 So, this is our 3R1P chain type 1.
-Here we have this angle theta 2 and the displacement of the slider S. Now the configuration of the mechanism is specified either by specifying theta 2 or by specifying S. And through the displacement analysis problem, by solving the displacement analysis problem I can solve the other.
-So, when I say configuration is given then, I mean that everything like theta 2 S and even this angle this angle theta 3 are known to me.
-So, when I say the configuration is known to me, I would mean that theta 2 S, theta 3 is there all known to me and this is ensured by the displacement analysis problem.
-If I solve the displacement analysis problem, I have solve for these relations.
+Here, we have this angle theta 2 and the displacement of the slider S, now the configuration of the mechanism is specified either by specifying theta 2 or by specifying S and through the displacement analysis problem by solving the displacement analysis problem I can solve the other.
+So, when I say configuration is given, then I will, I was mean that everything like theta 2 S and even this angle, this angle theta 3 are known to me.
+So, when I say the configuration is known to me, I would mean that theta 2 S theta 3 these are all known to me and this is ensured by the displacement analysis problem.

+If I saw the displacement analysis problem, I have solved for these relations.
 So, I know the configuration of the mechanism.

-The problem is now to determine the relation between theta 2 dot and S dot.
-So, I want to find out the relation between these 2.
-Given the configuration I would like to find out the relation between theta 2 dot and S dot, that is the velocity analysis problem.
+The problem is, now to determine the relation between theta 2 dot and S dot.
+So, I want to find out the relation between these 2, given the configuration I would like to find out the relation between theta 2 dot and S dot that is the velocity analysis problem.

-So, for this as I have mentioned, we are going to use the geometric concept of instantaneous center of rotation.
-So, the instantaneous center rotation that I will use for this analysis is I 2 4.
-So, this lies on this line passing through I 2 3 that mean mark out this is 1, this is 2, this is 3 and the slider is link 4.
-I want to find out I 2 4.

-So, I 2 4 must lie on the line connecting I 2 3 to this point and I 3 4, it must also lie on the line connecting I 1 2, which is the ground hinge P and I 1 4, which is that infinity remember and this is obtain by drawing this line perpendicular to the direction of sliding through the point P. So, this point is I 2 4.
-So, formally i have done this for you, so C is the instantaneous center of rotation I 2 4.
-So, this is I 2 4.
+So for this, as I have mentioned we are going to use the geometric concept of instantaneous center of rotation.
+So, the instantaneous center of rotation that I will use for this analysis is I 2 4.
+So, this lies on this line passing through I 2 3, let me mark out this is 1, this is 2, this is 3 and the slider is length 4.
+I want to find out I 2 4, so I 2 4 must lie on, the line connecting I 2 3 till this point and I 3 4 and it must also lie on the line connecting I 1 2, which is this ground hinge P and I 1 4 which is at infinity, remember and this is obtained by drawing this line perpendicular to the direction of sliding through the point P, so this point is I 2 4.

-What is the significance of I 2 4, let us recollect.
-It is the point on extensions of bodies 2 and 4 which have the same velocity at that point.
-So, coincident point belonging to link body four which is the slider and link 2 which is this link; so the coincident point belonging to links 2 and 4 at this point at point C has the same velocity and which must of course, something like this.

-So, this velocity must also be the slider velocity.
-That means, velocity of body 4 and it also must be the velocity of a point this is on the extension of link 2; that is concept of I 2 4.
+So, formally I have done this for you, so C is the instantaneous center of rotation I 2 4.
+So, this is I 2 4, what is the significance of I 2 4?
+Let us recollect, it is the point on extensions of bodies 2 and 4, which have the same velocity at that point.
+So, the coincident point belonging to link body 4, which is the slider and link to which is this link.
+So, the coincident point belonging to links 2 and 4 at this point at the point C has the same velocity and which must of course, is something like this.
+So, this velocity must also be the slider velocity, that means, velocity of body 4 and it also must be the velocity of a point, which is on the extension of link 2 that is the concept of I 2 4.